-Part two of each exam will consist of TWO take-home essay questions due by the start of the class period on the Friday after they are handed out.
-The essay portion of the exam will be discussed in detail before the first exam.
+Two take-home essay questions due by the start of the class period on the Friday after they are handed out.

-Please look at the course schedule (beginning on page six of this syllabus) to ensure that you do not have any scheduling conflicts with the exams.
+\Please look at the course schedule (beginning on page six of this syllabus) to ensure that you do not have any scheduling conflicts with the exams.
 If you do please inform me at least two weeks prior to the exam(s) so that we can make alternate arrangements.
 If you are sick or have a legitimate last-minute reason to miss an exam, you must email or call me prior to the scheduled time.